Learning to Cope with Performance

 a.

-solid fundamentals of tone production, counting system, scales, sight reading,
+Develop solid fundamentals of tone production, counting system,

 b.